digitalfuture/crypto-bot-surfer/README.md

 then copy message link, cut channel id from the link string and prefix it witn "-100":

-For example, if message link is https://t.me/c/1345063785/244 then Channel ID will be -1001345063785
+For example, if message link is [https://t.me/c/1345063785/244] then Channel ID will be -1001345063785

-### Linux setup
+### OS setup

-In Ubuntu system install required libs
+In Ubuntu system install required libs:

 ```bash
 sudo apt update